angad2102/currencyConverter/README.md

 Along with just getting the exchange rate for a currency, the app can also perform calculations from one currency to another.

-A working copy of the app has been hosted on http://128.199.135.164/.

-A copy of my resume can be fount at https://drive.google.com/file/d/1Xbq9bE8WRrr5CxVshitZmyMPvDRZA6i-/view?usp=sharing.

 The app can be started by running

 `node server.js`